mauritssilvis/darts/core/java-darts-core/README.md

 - Pick the output format.

 To explore the Java implementation of `darts`, dive into the code.
-Alternatively, you can download the latest `java-darts-core` release from https://github.com/mauritssilvis/darts/releases.
+Alternatively, you can download the latest Java darts core release from https://github.com/mauritssilvis/darts/releases.

 If you would like to generate checkout tables using a command-line application, refer to the [Java-based command-line interface](https://github.com/mauritssilvis/darts/tree/main/cli/java-darts-cli).
 If you would like to explore extensive checkout tables for different types of darts games, refer to the [checkout table overview](https://github.com/mauritssilvis/darts/tree/main/tables/md-darts-tables).